TcPirate1/Excel_Searcher-Python/README.md

 https://user-images.githubusercontent.com/88120195/195274900-072192e0-6981-4ae7-b2c8-2b9725e4d3fe.mp4

 ## Goals
-- Make it into an exe so that it is portable and doesn't need command-line to run.
+- Make it into a terminal script so that it is portable and doesn't need command-line to run.
 - Record videos for it running on Linux and upload it to this readme.